laimeiyip/da3018Project/notebook.md

 Report writing is basically done.
 Figures inserted.

+Next:

+1. Discuss characteristics of the algorithms you have considered, why you choose them, their potential limitations, and experiences using them.
+For example time/space complexity and applicability of an algorithm.

-Next: Do a final check on the report.
-Remove useless code in the java programme.
+2. Remove useless code in the java programme.